U.S. Doping Control Certification Program

 Under U.S. federal law,[1] the United States Anti-Doping Agency (“USADA”) is “responsible for certifying in advance any testing conducted by international organizations under the World Anti-Doping Code for international amateur athletes and athletic competitions occurring within the jurisdiction of the United States” and shall “be recognized worldwide as the independent national anti-doping organization for the United States.”

-This legislation passed in the wake of the Larry Nassar scandal and allegations of questionable testing practices at major international events.
-USADA, therefore, developed a new certification program (the “Program”) to strengthen athlete safety and provide greater consistency.
-The Nassar scandal, one of the most significant cases of sexual abuse in U.S. sports history, revealed systemic failures in athlete protection.
-Additionally, testing conducted in the past at certain international events in the United States used or attempted to use questionable testing practices that lacked consistency and threatened to undermine the World Anti-Doping Code (the “Code”) and related International Standards.
-Organizations submitting an application for certification do not need to provide athlete names or specific testing windows.
+Following the Larry Nassar scandal and allegations of questionable testing practices at major international events, USADA developed a new certification program (the “Program”) to strengthen oversight and reinforce athlete safety.
+The Nassar scandal, one of the most significant cases of sexual abuse in U.S. sports history, revealed systemic failures in athlete protection and involved hundreds of victims.
+Furthermore, international testing conducted at events in the United States may have lacked consistent oversight to ensure compliance with the World Anti-Doping Code (the “Code”) and related International Standards.

-USADA is proud to launch the Program following feedback from several organizations.
+USADA is proud to launch the Program following feedback from relevant organizations.

 This Program is in development, and comments or inquiries can be sent to certification@USADA.org.